robole/now-showing/README.md

 	- <kbd>Up arrow</kbd>: Increase volumne,
 	- <kbd>Down arrow</kbd>: Decrease volumne.
 	- <kbd>Esc</kbd>: Close video player.
 1. It has a button in the header that shows which country and language is currently selected.
-This is not clear from other websites, especially when you visit as a "guest".
 You can change the country and language, and the selections are stored in the browser (in [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)), so they are available the next time you visit the app.
 The default language is English, and the default country is Ireland.

 The data is sourced from the [TMDB API v3](https://developers.themoviedb.org/3/getting-started/introduction).
 This API has [no rate limiting](https://developers.themoviedb.org/3/getting-started/request-rate-limiting).

 ## Why?

-I made this because I wanted a better way to decide which movie I would like to see in the cinema (movie theater).
+I made this because I wanted a better way to decide which movie I would like to see in a movie theater.
 I found that existing solutions fell short of my expectations.

 ### Existing solutions